-- API Status page: you told us you wanted greater transparency and simple indicators of your APIs.
+- API Status page: you told us you wanted greater transparency over your APIs, and simple indicators.
 Now you can check the availability and performance of some of our public API services on the API Live Status.
 Subscribe to updates to be notified of any incidents.

-- Upgrade portal look & feel: 5 years after it’s launch, we have re-vamped the TelstraDev site to make it more modern and easier to navigate.
-Our fave page face-lifts are the FAQs, blogs and developer support centre!
+- An pgraded portal: Five years after its launch, we've re-vamped the TelstraDev site to make it more modern and easier to navigate.
+Our fave page face-lifts are the FAQs, blogs and developer support centre.

-- Developer Advocate appointed: we welcomed many new team members to TelstraDev including a Developer Experience lead, a Developer Support lead, and your very own dedicated Developer Advocate!
-We are dedicated to improving the experience of Developers across our APIs and IoT products, to make you successful and give you a strong voice inside Telstra.
+- Developer Advocate appointed: we welcomed many new team members to TelstraDev including a Developer Experience lead, a Developer Support lead, and your very own dedicated Developer Advocate.
+Our team is dedicated to improving the experience of developers across our APIs and IoT products, to make you successful and give you a strong voice inside Telstra.
 Don’t hesitate to reach out at any time: email@example.com

 - API and IoT workshops: we published our first video tutorial for getting started with the Messaging API, we set up automated SMS alerts on your Arduino IoT device for remote actuation, environmental monitoring and fall detection, and shared several DIY IoT projects.

-- Hacking for a better future together: hackers, hipster and hustlers from across Australia joined forces at various hackathons with us; IBM’s Call for Code, GovHack (hear about our Critical Communications and Sustainable IoT challenge winners), Telstra Health Hack for Digital Healthcare, Telstra Innovation Hackathon, Microsoft’s AI for Accessibility Virtual Hackathon and Here Technologies Hackathon.
-If you’d like to join a workshop with us, keep an eye on our Twitter @TelstraDev!
+- Hacking for a better future together: hackers, hipster and hustlers from across Australia joined us at various hackathons: IBM’s Call for Code, GovHack (hear about our Critical Communications and Sustainable IoT challenge winners), Telstra Health Hack for Digital Healthcare, Telstra Innovation Hackathon, Microsoft’s AI for Accessibility Virtual Hackathon and Here Technologies Hackathon.
+If you’d like to join a workshop with us, keep an eye on our Twitter @TelstraDev.

-- Sharing the love: it was great to meet some of the API and IoT developer community at conferences and meetups in 2020 as well as co-hosting the AusIoT (formerly MelbIoT) meetup!
-You might have seen us at APIDays Australia, IBM Cloud Conference, Bendigo Innovation and Invention Festival, Write the Docs, Adelaide AI Lab, Queensland AI Hub, or Code Club, or heard us in our IoT & 21st century education podcast feature!
+- Sharing the love: it was great to meet some of the API and IoT developer community at conferences and meetups in 2020, as well as the AusIoT (formerly MelbIoT) meetup.
+You might have seen us at APIDays Australia, IBM Cloud Conference, Bendigo Innovation and Invention Festival, Write the Docs, Adelaide AI Lab, Queensland AI Hub, or Code Club, or heard us in our IoT & 21st century education podcast feature too.